 “Seventy-five percent of our work is in television.
 A large percentage of that television is in half-hour, single-cam comedies.
 Mostly network: Modern Family, Blackish, [and] Fresh Off the Boat.
 Some cable shows; Netflix; we do some hour-longs for USA [Network].

-“There’s not a big robot transforming and then kicking down a house, but there are a surprising amount of VFX.
+“There’s not a big robot transforming and then kicking down a house, but there is a surprising amount of VFX.
 In season 7 of Modern Family, the writers had written an entire episode that takes place on a train; and after talking with AmTrak, and scouting the trains, and working out the logistics of putting an entire film crew on a train, the decision was made to put green screen out the windows and build the train on the set.
 And so the entire episode became a visual effect.

 “So, it’s usually nothing fantastical that we’re doing, we’re just trying to help them achieve their story in an easier way.
 Could they have figured out a way to really get on a train and film it driving up and down the coast?
 Sure.
 But the cost and the time and the headache involved didn’t make sense for them.
 So that’s where we came in.”